sheim/old_blog/_posts/2015-12-29-JSPS-scholarship-final-interview.md

 ## The story

 The TL;DR pretty much covers it and most of the reasoning is explained in [this post]({% post_url 2015-12-27-JSPS-scholarship-paper-application %}), so I won't go into too many details.
 Of course being able to give a solid and compelling presentation is key, but that isn't specific to the JSPS interview.
 So I will focus here on the Q&A section.
 Most of these questions are rather standard, so you should prepare and practice them.
-With some practice, you can often answer questions in a way that emphasizes things that you think make you a strong candidate but aren't directly asked for (i.e. I wanted to point out that I had a very international outlook and had been to labs in different schools already, which I think is one of the things that sets me apart from the average Japanese student).
+With some practice, you can often answer questions in a way that emphasizes things that you think make you a strong candidate but aren't directly asked for (i.e. I wanted to point out that I have had a lot of international experience, which I think is one of the things that sets me apart from the average Japanese student).

 ## Q&A